kkinnear/zprint/README.md

   doesn't format functions based on the `:fn-map` styles configured.
-It decides whether to hang or flow a list based on the locations of the first three elements in a list -- if the first two are on the same line, and the third is on the next line aligned with the second on the line above, it will flow the list.
+It decides whether to hang or flow a list based on the locations of the first three elements in a list -- if the first two are on the same line, and the third is on the next line aligned with the second on previous line, it will hang the list, otherwise it will flow the list.
   The indent-only approach is for people who want the code they put on each line to stay on that line!

   You can do this for a whole file by specifying the options